FabriceIRANKUNDA/S_V_M_Model/README.md

 # Support Vector Machines Project

-Welcome to your Support Vector Machine Project!
+Welcome to the Support Vector Machine Project!
 Just follow along with the notebook, We will be analyzing the famous iris data set!

 ## The Data
 For this project, we will be using the famous [Iris flower data set](http://en.wikipedia.org/wiki/Iris_flower_data_set).